Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the two apart.

 You can try the Detector yourself by visiting this link:

-If you use a web browser such as Firefox or Google Chrome and would like to be able to tell if the sites that you are visiting use WordPress, then Wappalyzer is a great extension for your browser.
+If you use a web browser like Firefox or Chrome and would like to be able to know if the sites that you are visiting use WordPress, then Wappalyzer is a very useful extension to add to your browser.

 According to their website …